All Pictures

 I love glass pumpkins; I think they're my favorite form.
 To make a proper pumpkin, the gaffer uses a mold to put the ridges in the pumpkin, and flattens the bubble to the squat pumpkin shape.
 The assistant (or in this case, the instructor) prepares the stem in a mold, and twists it around a pipe to make the curly stem.

 Unfortunately, these pumpkins weren't quite perfect.
-The taller one got a to long jackline, so I couldn't squat it correctly.
+The taller one got a too long jackline, so I couldn't squat it correctly.
 Then we put the stem on a bit too hot, and it ended up looking like a cactus.
 The second one came out a little better; I was able to flatten the piece.
 The stem was again, a bit too hot, and made a big giant connection on the top of the pumpkin.

 I later caught several other pumpkin "blow your own" events, and those came out much better.
 But I do plan to do a pumpkin workshop if available later this year.

-- Phoenix Mix Ornament.
+Phoenix Mix Ornament.

 1.25.2010